awostenberg/bug-free-train/docs/adr/adr-001-why-not-whatsapp.md

 M: sure, I'll send an invitation

 W: "access you contacts"?
 I don't think so.

 M: don't blame you, but it is interesting

 W: no e-mail for now.
-W: I'm in.
+I'm in.
 That was easy, except for asking for phone number.

 W: I understand why, though, if they're going to text me.

 W: Adding M to contacts in order to message.
 Sending message

 M: it came through Whatsapp

 W: not as texts?

 M: no, separate in Whatsapp

-M: In the past... maybe if I added my google account, it automatically
-	Included a whatsapp option under contact along with text and phone
+M: In the past... maybe if I added my google account, it automaticall Included a whatsapp option under contact along with text and phone.
-M: (I just reinstalled it on a new phone.)
+(I just reinstalled it on a new phone.)

 W: merits consideration.
 Let's run a little experiment.

 ## yellow hat